Home » Sports » Throwball: Rules, Skills, Court Measurement, How to play (2025)

 How to gather throwball skills?

-What are the throwball equipments?
+What is the throwball equipment?

-How many members in throwball team?
+How many members are in a throwball team?

 Is throwball similar to Volleyball?